 If the CSP is unable to process an application due to incomplete or incorrect data provided by the applicant, the CSP will place the application on hold.
 The CSP will send the applicant an email or letter notifying them of the general area of the application in which an error was made and direct them to correct it.
 After 90 days, applications that are not corrected and resubmitted will be removed from processing.
-Applicants will be able to correct errors in their application by logging in to their account on the OESP portal and accessing their application.
+Applicants will be able to correct errors in their application.
 They can either complete this on their own or with the assistance of an intake agency staff.
 Applicants may also call the CSP contact centre for advice and guidance on how to correct an error on their application; the CSP contact centre can correct utility account information errors on an applicant's behalf.
 The CSP cannot correct errors related to personal information such as dates of birth or Social Insurance Numbers (SIN).